Although charms can be deployed in isolation, they are typically used alongside

 Unit Workload Agent Machine Public address Ports Message mysql/0 waiting allocating 0/lxd/0 waiting for machine wordpress/0 waiting allocating 0 10.1.110.193 waiting for machine

-Alternatively, to install the MySQL application into an LXD container on machine '1', use the following syntax:
+Alternatively, to install MySQL into a LXD container on machine '1', use the following syntax:

 mysql: charm: "cs:trusty/mysql-57" num_units: 1 to: - lxd:1 annotations: "gui-x": "139" "gui-y": "168"